Failing nursing homes to face tougher penalties

 The intensified scrutiny on some nursing homes, where more than a million people are housed, comes nearly two years after COVID-19 exposed subpar care and extreme staffing shortages that had long festered in the facilities.
 Nursing home residents have been significantly more likely to die from COVID-19; as of February, more than 200,000 nursing home staffers or residents had died from the virus.

-President Joe Biden had promised during his State of the Union address in February to overhaul the nation’s nursing home system but has made little headway.
+President Joe Biden had promised during his State of the Union address in February to overhaul the nation’s nursing home system but has made little headway on some of those initiatives.

 The new guidelines announced Friday will apply to less than 0.5% of the nation’s nursing homes.
 The facilities are already designated as a “special focus facility” because of a previous violation and are on a watchlist of sorts that requires the Centers for Medicaid and Medicare to monitor them more regularly.

 Starting Friday, those nursing homes will lose federal funding if they receive more than one dangerous violation — rule-breaking that put residents at risk for harm.
-They will also be monitored for at least three years, instead of just two.
+They will also be monitored for a minimum of three years.
 CMS will also consider staffing levels at the nursing homes when adding facilities to its watchlist.
 Currently, 88 nursing homes are on the list.

 “Let us be clear: We are cracking down on enforcement of our nation’s poorest-performing nursing homes,” said Health and Human Services Secretary Xavier Becerra.